 Atrial fibrillation (AFib) affects more than 2.5 million Americans and is responsible for 15-20 percent of all strokes.
 Clinical practice guidelines recommend the use of anticoagulants to prevent strokes in high risk AFib patients, but data from the ACC’s PINNACLE Registry® show suboptimal rates of anticoagulation in clinical practice.

-The American College of Cardiology (ACC) launched the Anticoagulation Initiative, a comprehensive quality effort, to help facilitate a greater understanding of AFib treatments and practice patterns.
+ACC’s Anticoagulation Initiative is a comprehensive quality effort, to help facilitate a greater understanding of AFib treatments and practice patterns.
 This multidisciplinary effort addresses gaps in knowledge in order to develop processes and tools aimed at meeting guideline-recommended standards and improving quality of anticoagulation care.
 Current resources and activities include:

 - Anticoagulation Shared Decision Making Tool: An interactive tool that helps physicians and patients make the best decision regarding anticoagulation therapy for individual patients with AFib.